 Animal rehabilitation project in South Africa

-Responsible travel: Animal rehabilitation project in South Africa
+Responsible tourism: Animal rehabilitation project in South Africa

 Fundamentally the centre’s aim is to rehabilitate and release the endangered wild animals of South Africa, and so by participating in this project you will be contributing towards very important direct conservation work with large a variety of animal species.
 The practical help and finance provided by volunteers enables the centre to focus their energy and money on helping as many animals as possible.
 So, by volunteering on this project, you are directly making a difference animal by animal.
 Positive environmental practices are outlined and respected on this project.